 Atlanta, built around railroads, became a sprawling city once cars became affordable and more appealing than transit.
 While downtown Atlanta and the neighborhoods built around old streetcar lines have always been relatively walkable, most of the city is not.
 As a result, some MARTA stations are in bustling hot spots while others are in quiet residential areas — great if you are a resident, but not so fun if you’re sightseeing in Atlanta or looking for something to do.

-The Georgia State MARTA station recently bumped North Avenue out of the top five list.
-A relatively quiet downtown station, there is a regular stream of Georgia State University staff and students along with some Grady Hospital and government employees.
+The Georgia State MARTA station is a relatively quiet downtown station.
+There is a regular stream of Georgia State University staff and students along with some Grady Hospital and government employees.
 If you’re a tourist, check out the museum inside the Capitol Building or walk about 10 minutes in the other direction to the Sweet Auburn Curb Market, Atlanta Streetcar, Apex Museum, iconic Big Bethel AME Church and the John Lewis building mural.

 As a bonus, there is a Waffle House next to the station (you’re welcome), otherwise you’ll find lots of prepared food and grocery items at the nearby curb market.
 Don’t forget to exit the train here as well for festivals on Sweet Auburn Avenue, including Springfest and Heritage Festival.